kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/kubernetes_services/_index.md

 ---
 title: Kubernetes Services
 weight: 80
-description: Routing to services that are registered as Kubernetes Services by querying the Kubernetes API.
+description: Routing to services registered as Kubernetes Services through the API
 ---

 If you are running Gloo in a Kubernetes cluster, it is possible to directly specify